TritonDataCenter/rfd/rfd/0026/README.md

 tools would not have to be modified to match storage VMs with actual volumes' owners.

-In general, any tool or internal SDC component would be able to rely on an internal stable interface when dealing with these internal VMs.
+In general, any tool or internal Triton component would be able to rely on an internal stable interface when dealing with these internal VMs.

 ###### Cons

-The implementation of some core SDC components, such as VMAPI's ListVms endpoint would need to be modified to filter VMs on the newly added property.
+The implementation of some core Triton components, such as VMAPI's ListVms endpoint would need to be modified to filter VMs on the newly added property.
 The `vmapi_vms` moray bucket's schema would need to be changed to add an index on this new property and existing objects would need to be backfilled if NAT zones were considered as "internal" VMs.
-In other words, these changes would require some additional work that could potentially impact almost every SDC component.
+In other words, these changes would require some additional work that could potentially impact almost every Triton component.
 Depending on the perspective, this is not a problem, but it certainly is very much different than the first potential solution mentioned above in that respect.